Toby Samuel

-Toby Samuel (born 6 September 2002) is a British tennis player.
-He has a career high singles ranking of 414 achieved on 30 October 2023.
-He has a career high doubles ranking of 303 achieved on 25 September 2023.
+Toby Samuel (born 6 September 2002) is an English professional tennis player.
+He has a career-high ATP singles ranking of No. 95 achieved on 14 September 2026 and a doubles ranking of No. 242 achieved on 20 May 2025.
+He is the current British No. 5 in singles.

 Early life

-From St. Leonards, parents Richard and Sarah (who represented Great Britain at gymnastics) he has an older brother called Ben and a younger brother called Rafe and all three are keen sportsmen.
+Samuel was born in Winchester and raised in St Leonards, Dorset.
 He attended Castle Court Prep School and Bournemouth Collegiate School.
+He developed his tennis at West Hants Club, where he trained regularly with fellow Bournemouth Collegiate pupil Jack Pinnington Jones.

+College

+Samuel studied sports management at the University of South Carolina.
+Alongside partner Connor Thomson he won the All American Doubles title, with the pair becoming the number one ranked doubles team in collegiate tennis.

 Career

-2019: Juniors
+2019–2020: Juniors

 Samuel reached the semifinals of the Boys' doubles at the 2019 Wimbledon Championships alongside compatriot Arthur Fery.

-2021-2024: College years

-In 2023 as a student at the University of South Carolina, Samuel alongside partner Connor Thomson won the All American Doubles title and became the number one ranked doubles team in Collegiate tennis.
-The pair received all-American honours for being seeded for the NCAA Championships.

-Senior career

-2023
+He peaked at world No. 56 in the ITF junior rankings on 27 January 2020.

+2023–2024: Turned pro, Major doubles debut

 In June 2023, Samuel received a wildcard with his partner Connor Thomson for the Men's doubles at the 2023 Surbiton Trophy and the pair beat the second seeds Andre Goransson and Ben McLachlan in straight sets before losing to eventual finalists Alexei Popyrin and Aleksandar Vukic in the quarterfinals.

 Samuel and Thomson reached the semifinals of the 2023 Nottingham Open.
 He and Thomson were subsequently awarded wildcards into the 2023 Wimbledon Championships.
 They won their opening match against Pedro Cachin and Yannick Hanfmann.
 In the second round their run ended with a 6-3, 7-6 defeat to experienced pair of Santiago González of Mexico and Edouard Roger-Vasselin of France.

-At the 2023 Calgary National Bank Challenger he secured his third win at this level over Ryan Seggerman.
+At the 2023 Calgary National Bank Challenger he secured his third win at that level with victory over Ryan Seggerman.

-2025
+In 2024, Samuel received six main-draw spots in Challenger events as part of the ATP Accelerator Programme but suffered an arm injury which limited his availability.

+2025: Maiden Challenger title, Top 300

+In May, he recorded a win over Radu Albot on his way to the semifinals of the ATP Challenger event, the 2025 Moldova Open, and went on a run where he lost just five of 48 matches.
 He won the silver medal in the men's singles at the 2025 Summer World University Games in Germany, and also won a silver medal in the team competition at the Games.

+In November, Samuel won his first Challenger singles title at the Soma Bay Open, defeating Jay Clarke in the final.
+The following week he made it back-to-back titles, overcoming Ilia Simakin in the final to claim the trophy at the Manama Challenger in Bahrain, leading up to a run of 18 consecutive wins.
+As a result he reached a new career high singles ranking of No. 267 on 1 December 2025.